MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Budget.md

 ## <a name="isexplicitlyshared"></a>isExplicitlyShared
 Gets a Boolean value that indicates whether this budget is a shared budget.

-Shared budgets let you set a single daily budget that's used by any campaign within the same account that you designate.
-Without a shared budget your campaigns may not fully utilize their budgets.
-For example, without a shared budget, if you set campaign A's budget to $10 and campaign B's budget to $10, it's possible that campaign A may spend only $8 of its budget.
+With shared budgets, you identify the campaigns within the same account that you want to share the budget.
+Sharing a budget can help you fully utilize the budget.
+For example, if campaign A had its own $10 budget and campaign B had its own $10 budget, it's possible that campaign A may spend only $8 of its budget.
 But because campaign B is performing well, it spent all of its budget and could have spent more.
-With a shared budget, campaign B would automatically take the remaining $2, increasing the chance that more traffic is sent your way.
+If the campaigns shared a budget, campaign B would automatically use the $2 that campaign A didn't use, increasing the chance that more traffic is sent your way.

 ### Returns:
 |Type|Description|